-How to make your holiday dinner hearing friendly
+How to make your holiday dinner hearing loss friendly

 Ready or not, here they come!
 The holidays, with all their festivities, are just around the corner.
 Whether you’re hosting a family event or attending one, planning for the season can help make things much less stressful.
 Take hearing loss, for example.
-According to a November 2014 survey of more than 200 individuals conducted by Healthy Hearing, half of family gatherings this year will include someone with hearing loss, while only 30 percent will have some with hearing aids.
+According to our survey of more than 200 individuals, half of the family gatherings this year will include someone with hearing loss and 30 percent will include someone wearing hearing aids.

 Our gift to you?
 Suggestions for making your holiday meal hearing-friendly for all members of the family.